ysharma1126/EAD_Attack/README.md

 The algorithm has also been repurposed for generating constrastive explanations in:

-[Explanations based on the Missing: Towards Contrastive Explanations with Pertinent Negatives](https://arxiv.org/abs/1802.07623) by Amit Dhurandhar, Pin-Yu Chen, Ronny Luss, Chun-Chen Tu, Paishun Ting, Karthikeyan Shanmugam and Payel Das
+[Explanations based on the Missing: Towards Contrastive Explanations with Pertinent Negatives](https://arxiv.org/abs/1802.07623) by Amit Dhurandhar, Pin-Yu Chen, Ronny Luss, Chun-Chen Tu, Paishun Ting, Karthikeyan Shanmugam and Payel Das (NIPS 2018)

 The experiment code is based on Carlini and Wagner's L2 attack.
 The attack can also be found in the [Cleverhans Repository](http://cleverhans.readthedocs.io/en/latest/_modules/cleverhans/attacks.html#ElasticNetMethod).